 A graduate of an athletic training master’s degree program may be qualified for employment as an athletic trainer at a college, university, or other school, fitness center, elementary and secondary school, or physician’s office.
 Athletic trainers prevent, diagnose, and treat muscle and bone injuries, apply protective or preventative devices such as tape or a brace, and plan comprehensive training programs to prevent injury.
 They may work with people of all ages, including children and college or professional athletes.

-Athletic trainers earned a median annual salary of $41,600 in 2010, according to the U.S. Bureau of Labor Statistics (BLS).
+Athletic trainers earned a median annual salary of $41,600, according to the U.S. Bureau of Labor Statistics (BLS).
 The BLS reports that employment of athletic trainers is expected to increase 30% from 2010 to 2020 because people are becoming more aware of sports injuries in young children.
 However, the BLS states that the field is small, so the increase will mean a growth of about 5,500 new jobs.
 These statistics are no guarantee of actual salary or employment opportunity, which is determined by the state of the economy, employer, and location.